DenizenScript/Denizen-Beginners-Guide/source/guides/background/download-denizen.md

 ### Don't Touch That Spigot Resource

 We maintain a Spigot Resources [here](https://www.spigotmc.org/resources/denizen.21039/) page for the sake of public visibility, but it is not updated often and its builds should not be used.
-Updates are only pushed to Spigot for the purpose of keep the resource page alive.
+Updates are only pushed to Spigot for the purpose of keeping the resource page alive.